minkeymouse/nowcasting-kr/CONTEXT.md

 ### Report Status
 - **Structure**: ✅ Complete (20-30 page framework ready)
+  - All 8 sections present: Introduction, Literature Review, Theoretical Background, Methodology, Results, Discussion, Conclusion, Acknowledgement
+  - Additional section: 2_dfm_modeling.tex with detailed DFM theory and implementation
+  - Comprehensive coverage of clock framework, tent kernel, Kalman filter, EM algorithm
 - **Content Quality**: ✅ All hallucinations removed
   - All sections clearly state experiments haven't run
   - No made-up numbers or claims
-  - Citations verified in `references.bib`
+  - Citations verified in `references.bib` (20+ references)
+  - Consistent terminology and notation throughout
 - **Placeholders**: ⚠️ All results are placeholders
-  - Tables: All show "---"
+  - Tables: All show "---" (will be updated after experiments)
-  - Plots: All are placeholder images
+  - Plots: All are placeholder images (will be generated from results)
   - Text: All mention "실험 완료 후 제시할 예정"
 - **Ready for Updates**: ✅ Structure complete, waiting for experiment results